Hussnain1/Video.js-HD-Toggle-Plugin/README.md

-Video JS (version 4.6.4) HD Toggle Plugin
+Video JS HD Toggle Plugin
 *************************

 ***How it works:***